ShaniItzhakov/MineInTheForest/README.md

 **[KeyboardMoverByTile](Assets/Scripts/2-player/KeyboardMoverByTile.cs) -** Added a condition to be able to mine.

-The component allows the player to move by clicking the arrow keys, only if the new position is on an allowed tile.
+The component allows the player to move, only if the new position is on an allowed tile.

+It inheritor from KeyboardMover to allow player movement using the arrow keys.

+**[KeyboardMover](Assets/Scripts/2-player/KeyboardMover.cs) -** This component allows the player to move by clicking the arrow keys.
 <br />

 ## External Links